quixio/quix-cli/docs/Reference/applications/variables/list.md

 ## How It Works

-The `quix local apps vars list` command lists all variables for a selected application.
+The `quix apps vars list` command lists all variables for a selected application.
 This command provides an overview of the current configuration variables in the `app.yaml` file.

 When you run the command, you are prompted to select an application (if not already in an application directory).
 After selecting the application, the command retrieves and displays a table of all variables, including their names, default values, descriptions, types (Input Topic, Output Topic, Free Text, Secret), and whether they are required.